josafatburmeister/BirdSongIdentification/README.md

 file_manager = FileManager("./data")
 ```

 As you can see, the FileManager class is initialized with the path of the parent directory where the pipeline directory structure will be created.
 In this example we use the directory `./data` to store the pipeline's data.
-As can be seen in Listing 1 and Listing 3, the output directories of the data download stage and the spectrogram creation stages have a very similar structure.
+As can be seen in [Listing 2](#listing-directory-structure-downloader) and [Listing 4](#listing-directory-structure-spectrogram-creation), the output directories of the data download stage and the spectrogram creation stage have a very similar structure.
 The directory and file names chosen in a way that both stages can write their output to the same directory without name conflicts.
 Therefore, in our example, we can use the `./data` directory to store the output of both pipeline stages and only need to create a single FileManager object.

 ### Setting Up the Logger